LinuxlasGNUleaf/LotR-TriviaBot/README.md

 * **Configuration**
 Adding easy-to-use config to control use of features channel- and server-wide
 * **LotR Battle**
-A new experimental feature, where you battle people in LotR trivia.
+Challenge your friends to a battle in LotR trivia!

 # Checklist